Brilliant and easy to follow tips for any busy person who wants to keep the kitchen clean while cooking.

 Once you have clean kitchen counters and a clean sink, you’re ready to start cooking.

 Prepare Paper Towels And Dish Towels

-You’ll want to portion out some paper towels if you are going to handle meat so that you have to touch less things with meat fingers.
-This ensures that your kitchen will stay safe and you’ll have less items to throw into the sink for washing.
+You’ll want to portion out some paper towels if you are going to handle meat so that you have to touchless things with meat fingers.
+This ensures that your kitchen will stay safe and you’ll have fewer items to throw into the sink for washing.

 You’ll also want to ensure you have a few dish towels ready to handle any messes as you go.
 I like to sling a dish towel over my shoulder when I cook and it comes in handy for wiping up hands and other messes as I need to.